BREAKING TODAY! Nationwide Block of Suppressor & SBR Tax Passes & Registry Block Now Pushed!

 Quick Summary

 The Jensen v.
 ATF lawsuit challenges the National Firearms Act (NFA) after HR1 eliminated the $200 tax on suppressors and SBRs.
-Plaintiffs argue this removes the taxing power basis, making NFA registration unconstitutional.
-The DOJ is attempting to introduce new evidence to support its defense, which plaintiffs are actively contesting.
+The DOJ's attempt to introduce new evidence regarding the Special Occupational Tax (SOT) is contested by plaintiffs, who argue it undermines the NFA's constitutional basis derived from taxing power.

 Chapters